MicrosoftDocs/quantum-docs/articles/user-guide/index.md

 ---
 title: The Q# User Guide
-description: Overview of the User Guide's purpose and contents
+description: See an overview of the Q# User Guide purpose and an index of its contents.
 author: gillenhaalb
 ms.author: a-gibec
 ms.date: 03/05/2020